 New Dashlaners can look forward to being introduced to the rest of the company at one of our global town hall meetings.
 It’s a Dashlane tradition that at their first town hall, each new hire is introduced with a fun fact about themselves.
 Some are funny and some are impressive, but we always learn something new!

-We maintain a rotating schedule of onboarding sessions that are hosted by Dashlaners from different departments so that new team members have a chance to learn about the company from the perspective of other teams.
-Not only do you get to meet your coworkers in person or via Zoom video chat to find out what they’re working on, but you also get to connect with any new hires from other offices at the same time.
+The People team maintains a rotating schedule of onboarding sessions that are hosted by Dashlaners from different departments so new team members have a chance to learn about the company from different perspectives.
+Not only do newcomers get a chance to connect with Dashlaners from all areas of the organization, but they’re also able to bond with their fellow new hires who may have started in our other offices around the same time.

-We want to make sure that our new hires have the opportunity to bond with their team outside the office as well, so each team organizes a different outing or activity each quarter.
+It’s important that new hires have the opportunity to bond with their team outside work as well, so each team organizes a different outing or activity each quarter.
 Some favorites include activities like online game nights, board game meetups, and DIY paint & sips.
 Our Workplace Experience team is also always open to experiment with ideas for new remote-friendly meetups.

 To gather more structured and quantifiable feedback outside of Fresh Eyes Reports, the People team also uses CultureAmp to send an official onboarding survey to all new Dashlaners on their 80th day.
 The results of this survey are part of the People team’s OKRs, so they watch them very closely and use them to track progress on changes that they’ve implemented.

 Just as Dashlane continues to evolve, the onboarding process does as well.
 We’re consistently embracing new tools and methods so we can make every new Dashlaner’s welcome as seamless as possible.